Whale Rider

 Whale Rider is a 2002 New Zealand drama film written and directed by Niki Caro.
 Based on the 1987 novel The Whale Rider by Witi Ihimaera, the film stars Keisha Castle-Hughes as Kahu Paikea Apirana, a twelve-year-old Māori girl whose ambition is to become the chief of the tribe.
-Her koro Apirana believes that this is a role reserved for males only.
+Her grandfather believes that this is a role reserved for males only.

 The film was a coproduction between New Zealand and Germany.
 It was shot on location in Whangara, the setting of the novel.
 The world premiere was on 9 September 2002, at the Toronto International Film Festival.
 The film received critical acclaim upon its release.
-At age 13, Keisha Castle-Hughes became the youngest nominee for the Academy Award for Best Actress before she was surpassed by Quvenzhané Wallis, at age 9, for Beasts of the Southern Wild, in 2012, less than a decade later.
+At the time, Keisha Castle-Hughes became the youngest nominee for the Academy Award for Best Actress, at age 13.
 The film earned $41.4 million on a NZ$9,235,000 budget.
 In 2005, the film was named on the BFI List of the 50 Films You Should See By the Age of 14.